 Community Conscience is a non-profit 501(c)(3) organization that owns and operates the Human Services Center serving Ventura County in Southern California.

 We offer rent-free space to non-profit social service organizations in our 22,000 square-foot building.
 This results in about $250,000 in savings each year, which the non-profits are now able to use to deliver services to their clients.
-Last year 45,000 people received help from these organizations.
+In 2018, over 50,000 people received help from these organizations.
 Community Conscience also provides a telephone referral service that helps individuals locate needed services.

 Our mission is to ensure public assistance programs are available and accessible for the basic relief of those in need of such services in the Greater Conejo Valley by:

 - Maintaining a permanent social service facility in Thousand Oaks accessible by public transit

 - Providing information to individuals pursuing such assistance

 - Promoting maximum coordination among agencies providing assistance services